scality/Zenko-RFCs/03-out-of-band-nfs.md

   - HEAD or GET on an object: stat(3) the targeted file, update the object's representation in mongodb if relevant, then cloudserver proceeds with serving the file
   - Listing without prefix: proceed with the recursive listing of the filesystem (modulo the maxKeys parameter) and update the objects/"directory placeholders" in mongodb if relevant (I just made it up, I'm not certain about this part).

+  **Pros:**

+  - No need for rclone

+  **Cons:**

+  - There is a complication when file system clients perform partial updates of the files

+  - Only happens with specific file system workloads, e.g. random writes.
+And this constraint can be easily understood (or stated as not optimized)

+  - The first HEAD/GET on the partially modified file the mongodb image gets updated

+  - Races between readdir and stat are more commonly understood, which can be ok as long as the former returns the truth about the file.

 ### Roadmap

+TODO

 ### Design Diagram